 In New Orleans, the Central Business District (CBD) is the city's downtown.
-The boundaries for the CBD roughly fall at Canal Street to Poydras and from Claiborne Avenue to Tchoupitoulas Street.
+The boundaries for the CBD fall roughly between Canal Street to Poydras and from Claiborne Avenue to Tchoupitoulas Street.
 Due to its close proximity to the French Quarter many of the city's hotels reside within the CBD.
 The neighborhood is also home to some of New Orleans favorite cocktail bars and many fabulous restaurants.
 The adjacent neighborhood, the Warehouse District, begins at Poydras Street and ends at Calliope at the I-10 overpass, and is known as the city's arts district.
 Young professionals, empty nesters and even families who desire to be close to numerous dining and entertainment options and the action of the French Quarter call these neighborhoods home.

 Just a few blocks uptown, the Warehouse District is alive with activities celebrating the arts.
 Museums such as the Contemporary Arts Center (900 Camp Street) and the Ogden Museum of Southern Art (925 Camp Street) can be found in the Warehouse District as well as dozens of art galleries, many clustered on Camp and Julia.
 An Art Walk is held the first Saturday of each month from 6-9 pm with galleries in the neighborhood opening their doors to showcase their wares.
 And as a designated Louisiana Cultural District, there is no sales tax charged on any original works of art sold in the Arts District!